Manoj Sinha: As Lieutenant Governor of Jammu and Kashmir

-Manoj Sinha was appointed as the Lieutenant Governor of Jammu and Kashmir by the President of India, a day after G. C. Murmu resigned.
+Manoj Sinha was appointed the Lieutenant Governor of Jammu and Kashmir by the President of India, a day after G. C. Murmu resigned.
 On 7 August 2020, Sinha completed his oath of office.

+Accusations

+Ashok Kumar Parmar, an IAS officer, has accused Manoj Sinha of inflicting 'harassment, humiliation, intimidation, atrocious behaviour and frequent transfers for his being a Scheduled Caste solely for the reason that he highlighted bungling in implementation of Jal Jeevan Mission.

+In October 2023, Parmar alleged that Sinha Administration amended a multi-crore insurance contract to favour Bajaj Allianz General Insurance Company.

+On 7 July 2024, a Letter from Jammu and Kashmir’s resident commissioner in New Delhi to principal secretary in Raj Bhawan alleged misuse of public funds by Manoj Sinha to fund a “personal function” reportedly on the eve of his son’s engagement ceremony in 2021.

 Personal life

-Manoj Sinha married Ms. Neelam Sinha on 8 May 1977.
-They have a daughter and a son.
+Manoj Sinha married Neelam Sinha on 8 May 1977.
+They have a daughter and a son, Abhinav Sinha.